barduinor/box-workshop-python/workshops/shared_links/shared_links.md

 Shared link for sample_file.txt: https://app.box.com/s/zu4ghhai9132qvckby2u3kdb11efmp2e
 ```
-Now try to open an incongnito window and paste the link, you should be able to download the file.
+Now try to open an incognito window and paste the link, you should be able to download the file.
 ![Alt text](browser_incognito_shared_link.png)

 Then in an ormal browser window open box.com, navigate to the `/workshops/shared_links` and click the shared link icon on the file.